 For another of our the Best Concealed Carry Revolvers, check out the revolutionary new Public Defender Polymer.
 This scaled-down model of everyone’s favorite combo gun, the Taurus Judge, still gives you the ability to fire your choice of ammunition —now in a size that fits in most pockets— also in a lighter, polymer body frame with new updates for improved handling and accuracy.
 Truly amazing!
 Just like its big brother, this little gun delivers amazing versatility and devastating firepower for self-protection. .45/.410 (2.5″ chamber)

 Short and sweet huh?
 These are my top five Go-to-Guns if your looking for ultra reliable, easily concealable revolvers with enough stopping power for that peace of mind.
 Others will always disagree so let me know in the comments below what your favorite self-defense revolver is and why you think it is the best?

 Thinking you want a Semi-Auto for your concealed carry weapon?
-Read our article of the Top 5 Concealed Carry Handguns .
+Read our article of the Best Handgun For Concealed Carry .